eunkiyomi/eunkiyomi/README.md

     - and more ..
   - 🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄
 ### 📫 How to reach me
-  - Feel free to send an email to ppyap@kaist.ac.kr!
+  - Feel free to send an email to ppyap(at)kaist.ac.kr!
 <!--   - My homepage: http://www.eunkiyo.me/ (Developing..) -->
 ### 💬 Ask me about ...
   - What music do you like?
 (Always welcome🤟)